-${\it The market price of American Tower Class A common stock will fluctuate}.$ low of \$12.92 per share to a high of \$19.28 per share, as reported on the NYSE.
+The market price of American Tower Class A common stock has fluctuated and will fluctuate between the date of this joint proxy statement/prospectus and the effective time of the merger.
+For example, from June 14, 2004 to June 14, 2005, the sale price of American Tower Class A common stock ranged from a low of \$13.10 per share to a high of \$19.28 per share, as reported on the NYSE.
 See the section captioned COMPARATIVE PER SHARE MARKET PRICE DATA AND DIVIDEND INFORMATION beginning on page 15.
-Further variations in the market price of American Tower Class A common stock could be the result of changes in the actual or perceived business, operations or prospects of American Tower, SpectraSite or the combined company, market assessments of the likelihood that the merger will be consummated or the timing of the consummation of the merger, regulatory considerations, general market and economic conditions and other factors both within and beyond the control of American Tower or SpectraSite.
+Further variations in the market price of American Tower

+Class A common stock could be the result of changes in the actual or perceived business, operations or prospects of American Tower, SpectraSite or the combined company, market assessments of the likelihood that the merger will be consummated or the timing of the consummation of the merger, regulatory considerations, general market and economic conditions and other factors both within and beyond the control of American Tower or SpectraSite.
 Neither American Tower nor SpectraSite is permitted to walk away from or terminate the merger or resolicit the vote of its stockholders solely because of changes in the market price of either party s common stock.
 Because the date that the merger is consummated will be later than the date of the SpectraSite and American Tower special meetings, at the time of the special meetings you will not know the market value of the American Tower Class A common stock that SpectraSite stockholders will receive upon consummation of the merger.